Emergency Dentist Allen, TX

 • Call your dentist as soon as possible and explain the nature of your emergency.

-• If there is bleeding, apply pressure with a clean cloth or gauze to the affected area.
+• Apply pressure with a clean cloth or gauze to the affected area if bleeding.

 • If a tooth is knocked out, rinse it with water and try to reposition it in the socket.
-If this is not possible, place it in a container of milk and bring it with you to your dentist appointment.
+However, if this is not possible, place it in a container of saliva.
+Then, bring it to your dentist appointment.

 • Use over-the-counter pain relievers to manage pain or swelling.